Application Deadline: December 1, 2020

 Clinical Science Area:

-Applicants to the Clinical Science Area required to take the GRE and are strongly recommended to take the Psychology GRE Subject Test.
+Applicants to the Clinical Science Area are required to take the GRE.

 Biopsychology, Gender & Feminist Psychology and Personality & Social Contexts Areas: